 If both transitional hold and physical restraint are utilized during a single episode of restraint, the duration in each shall be included on the log.
 For example, a physical restraint that begins with a one minute transitional hold, followed by a three minute physical restraint shall be logged as one restraint, indicating the length of time in each restraint type.

-(a) An agency which utilizes seclusion or restraint shall develop a plan designed to reduce its use.
+(a) A inpatient psychiatric service provider which utilizes seclusion or restraint shall develop a plan designed to reduce its use.
 The plan shall include attention to the following strategies:

 (i) Identification of the role of leadership;